intel-analytics/BigDL-2.x/pyzoo/zoo/examples/xgboost/README.md

 ## Download data
 1. If demo mode is specified, no download is needed.
 2. If using other dataset, store the dataset in the csv file.
-Sample dataset (Boston Housing dataset) can be downloaded from here [boston](http://course1.winona.edu/bdeppa/Stat%20425/Data/Boston_Housing.csv)
+For XGBoostRegressor, sample dataset (Boston Housing dataset) can be downloaded from here [boston](http://course1.winona.edu/bdeppa/Stat%20425/Data/Boston_Housing.csv)

 ## Run with Prebuilt package
 ```